-Since the incident low-mass particles loose some of their energy in other processes than elastic Rutherford events, the energy E_0 is not well defined at larger sample depths.
-However, it is possible to estimate the energy loss for the penetrating particles, both on the way in and on the return, and obtain accurate data.
-In fact, if the matrix is known this energy loss can be converted to a depth scale and in this way the RBS technique can be used to make several micrometer deep profiles of different atomic species.
+Since the incident low-mass particles loose their energy also in other processes than elastic Rutherford events, the energy E_0 is not well defined at larger sample depths.
+However, it is possible to estimate the energy loss for the penetrating particles and obtain an accurate value for energy E_0 just before the collision.
+In fact, if the matrix is known, this energy loss can be converted to a depth scale and in this way the RBS technique can be used to make several micrometer deep profiles of different atomic species.